About Me

 No idea whose feather this is

 We walked some way along Sker beach and then decided that given the heat, we'd probably gone far enough.
 A little further ahead there were some naturists, and it was certainly hot enough and remote enough for the sighting not to be a surprise.
-As we sat and sweated, the skies cleared and the sun came out, burning away some of the mist that had shrouded the views of Port Talbot, Swansea and the Gower.
+As we sat and sweated, the skies cleared and the sun came out, burning away some of the mist that had shrouded the views of Port Talbot, Swansea and Gower.
 There was a bit of a breeze, just enough to make the heat bearable.

 On our way back, we walked along the edge of the dunes, which were thick with vegetation and wildlife.